pypa/pipx/docs/examples.md

 pendulum # for easier datetimes
 ```

-then the packages injected in one go.
+This file can then be given to `pipx inject` on the command line:

 ```
 > pipx inject ptpython -r useful-packages.txt